 Endometriosis is a disease in which tissue that is similar to the lining of the uterus grows in areas outside of the uterus.
 This abnormal tissue growth can lead to cysts, scar tissue, and adhesions, and inflammation within the body.
 While this disease has been known to occasionally show no symptoms at all, a common symptom of endometriosis is pain throughout the menstrual cycle.
 This pain is commonly reported during menses (periods), ovulation, sex, urination, or bowel movements.
 Other symptoms may include heavy periods, irregular spotting, bloating, and nausea.

 For some women, the common denominator of endometriosis symptoms is that they tend to be cyclical (occurring around the same time every menstrual cycle).
 It is important to note that this is not an exhaustive list of symptoms and that the intensity and prevalence of symptoms does not necessarily correlate with the progression of the disease.

 What is PCOS?

 Polycystic ovarian syndrome, known as PCOS, is a disorder in which unreleased eggs within the ovaries cause multiple cysts to form on the ovaries.
-PCOS often results in an imbalance of hormones; women with PCOS typically have an increased amount of the male hormone androgen.
+PCOS often results in an imbalance of hormones; women with PCOS typically have elevated levels of the androgens testosterone and androstenedione.
 Some of the symptoms of PCOS include irregular cycles, insulin resistance, increased hair growth, acne, weight gain, fatigue, and depression and anxiety.

 How are these reproductive disorders typically diagnosed?